Philanthropy of BTS: Funding

 Proceeds are used to support young victims of school violence, domestic violence, and sexual assault around the world, as well as to provide education programs for local communities in aid of violence prevention.

 Accomplishments

-By January 17, 2018, within just two months of its launch, the campaign raised an additional ₩106 million, taking the global funds total to ₩606 million.
+The campaign raised an additional ₩106 million within just two months of its launch—by January 17, 2018—taking the global funds total to ₩606 million.
 In November 2018, UNICEF Korea announced that over ₩1.6 billion ($1.4 million) had been raised.
 By June 2019, cumulative worldwide funds had surpassed ₩2.4 billion.

-By December 2020, the #BTSLoveMyself hashtag had been used across social media over 14 million times, and the campaign's global funds totaled ₩3.2 billion ($2.8 million).
-As of October 2021, the campaign has raised ₩4.2 billion ($3.67 million) globally.
+By December 2020, the #BTSLoveMyself hashtag had been used across social media over 14 million times, with the campaign's global funds totalling ₩3.2 billion ($2.8 million).
+This number rose to ₩4.2 billion ($3.67 million) by October 2021.
+Per an April 2024 campaign update, over $6.6 million has been raised between the band and its fans as of March 2024.

 Accolades

 The Love Myself campaign won a UNICEF Inspire Award in the 'Best Integrated Campaigns and Events' category at the 2020 UNICEF Inspire Awards.
 Held annually by UNICEF Headquarters, the ceremony honours the "most innovative and inspiring" global UNICEF campaigns of the year across 18 categories.
 The 'Integrated Campaigns and Events' category awards campaigns that have generated the biggest influence and inspiration in areas including promoting children's rights, fundraising, and public relations.
 For the 2020 edition, 100 campaigns across 50 countries were considered, with winners selected through a combination of online votes by UNICEF employees worldwide and the evaluation of a judges' panel.